Used Car: 2010 Kia Soul Review

 With boxy styling, the 2010 Kia Soul certainly stands out among 2010 small cars, but it boasts more than just a stylish, fun exterior design.
 It also has excellent safety scores, a well-equipped cabin and plenty of passenger space up front and in the back.
 The Soul comes with a generous list of standard features that includes air conditioning, a four-speaker stereo, satellite radio, a USB port and an auxiliary input jack.
 Steering-wheel mounted cruise controls and Bluetooth were optional when the Soul was new.
 It also has a lot more standard safety features and better safety scores than many competitors.

 Performance-wise, the 2010 Soul stands out for the wrong reasons.
 The base model has a 1.6-liter four-cylinder engine and higher trims have a more powerful 2.0-liter four-cylinder engine.
 Even though the 2.0-liter engine has more power on paper, reviewers still weren’t impressed by it.
 Of the two engines, the base engine gets the best fuel economy, averaging up to 26/31 mpg city/highway, which is pretty good for a car with as much interior space as the Soul.
-The Soul has a reliability rating that is about average for the class.

 Other Cars to Consider

 The highly-ranked 2010 Scion xB is another small car with a boxy shape and lots of space in the front and rear seats.
 In addition to having a roomy cabin, the xB comes equipped with a lot of standard interior and safety features.
-While the xB’s strong reliability rating makes it a good long-term value, its fuel economy doesn’t match the Soul’s.